-The Temple Of Air
+The Temple of Air

 By Patricia Ann McNair

-2012 Devil’s Kitchen Reading Award
+Winner of 2012 Devil’s Kitchen Prose Reading Award

 The town’s residents navigate the world around them through faith and redemption, dreams and disappointments.
-Christy worries over her missing-in-action brother while baby-sitting a developmentally disabled teenager in “When Is A Door Not A Door?”
-After discovering a lump under his arm, Jim has to give the news to his wrongly-suspecting wife in “The Way It Really Went.”
-“Deer Story” considers two couples and the things that bring them together and those that push them apart.
-And throughout the collection, Nova, Sky, and Michael, the teen-aged witnesses in the opening story, “Something Like Faith,” move in and out of the lives of their fellow townspeople.
+Christy worries over her missing-in-action brother while babysitting a developmentally disabled teenager in “When Is a Door Not a Door?”
+After discovering a lump under his arm, Jim has to give the news to his wrongly suspecting wife in “The Way It Really Went.”
+“Deer Story” considers two couples and the things that bring them together – and those that push them apart.
+And throughout the collection, Nova, Sky, and Michael, the teenaged witnesses in the opening story “Something Like Faith,” move in and out of the lives of their fellow townspeople.

 Patricia Ann McNair

 Patricia Ann McNair has lived 98 percent of her life in the Midwest.
 She’s managed a gas station, sold pots and pans door-to-door, tended bar and breaded mushrooms, worked on the trading floor of the Chicago Mercantile Exchange, and taught aerobics.
 Today, she is an associate professor in the English and Creative Writing Department of Columbia College Chicago and divides her time between city and small town with her husband, the visual artist Philip Hartigan.